 Today you can visit that secret site which was part of the Manhattan Project, one of the many national parks in the US.
 Additionally, on the Hanford Site, you can visit a newer project called LIGO, a high-tech observatory searching the cosmos for gravitational waves.
 If you or your kids love science museums, you’ll really enjoy LIGO.

-Ginny, Jim, and I took a trip to Hanford and were blown away with what we found out.
+Ginny, Jim, and I took a trip to Hanford, as part of our Tri-Cities road trip, and were blown away with what we found out.
 Not only were we surprised by these two Hanford tours, but boy, did we learn a lot!